DarrellElias/DRE-Career-Portfolio/README.md

-I am currently working as a Jr Network Specialist.
-I already have a 3 years of experience in the network infrastructure and security domain.
-Through my detail-orientedness and motivation in this career path, it helped me develop the foundational knowledge in network protocols, cybersecurity principles, and risk assessments.
-My hands-on experience with security tools and practices enhance my skills in monitoring and securing network environments.
-As a team player, I am always eager to contribute in improving the organization's security posture and mitigation of risk.
+I am currently working as a Jr. Network Specialist.
+I already have 3 years of experience in the network infrastructure and security domain.
+My attention to detail and motivation in this career path have contributed to the development of my foundational knowledge in network protocols, cybersecurity principles, and risk assessments.
+My hands-on experience with security tools and practices enhances my skills in monitoring and securing network environments.
+As a team player, I am always eager to contribute to improving the organization's security posture and mitigation of risk.

 ## Objective